SideControlJS/fart/README.md

 ## Technologies

-Streamer's Hub is built using the MERN stack:
+This website is built using the MERN stack:

 - **MongoDB**: A document-based open source database.
 - **Express.js**: A web application framework for Node.js.